We are 21 years old. We’re ancient in internet years so we’ve been around the block and we’re here to stay.

 We’ve got a small Board and a small Shareholder group with no boring institutional investors to slow us down, although amongst that small group we have massive experience to help us to continually become more fabulous at what we do – our Board members have all been founders/CEO’s of successful businesses, locally and internationally including: Storm Telecom, Teraco, Smartcom, Host Europe Group.

 Tim joined Webafrica as CEO in 2011.
 English by birth (and an unfortunate accent), Tim is otherwise South African, and a Webafrican to his core.
 Tim came to Cape Town in 1998 to found Storm Telecom with Tim Parsonson.
 Ten years later in 2008 they sold Storm to Vox Telecom (Complete with 6,000 business customers and almost 200 staff situated across the country).
 After dabbling in non-internet start-ups for a couple of years following that, Tim realised he wasn’t very good at much else.
 So, when he was introduced to Webafrica, he knew he had found his calling, and grabbed at the opportunity to invest in and run this super dooper ISP-in-the-making.
 He’s not a techie, but he knows what customers want and spends his time trying to achieve exactly that.
+On 1 July 2020, Tim handed over the reins to Sean Nourse and became our Non-Executive Director.

 A shareholder in Webafrica since way back in 2012, Christoff has been involved in the internal workings of Webafrica since way-back-when.
 In April 2018 Christoff officially took over the position of chairman of the Webafrica board.
 Prior to his involvement in Webafrica, Christoff was one of the co-founders of Treacle Private Equity, which made many successful investments, including first and second round investments in Teraco Data Centres.
 Christoff is a CA by trade, although he maintains that he invests in people, not businesses.